After Root Canal Therapy - Westerville, OH

 Thank you for trusting us with your care.
 If you have any questions or concerns, please contact our office.

-Please remember to follow up with your dentist to have the temporary filling on the biting surface of your tooth replaced with a permanent seal.
+Please remember to follow up with your dentists to have the temporary filling on the biting surface of your tooth replaced with a permanent seal.
 This should be done ideally in 2-3 weeks and NO LATER than 6-8 weeks after root canal therapy.